Theldus/wsServer/README.md

 }
 ```

-to build the example (assuming you already built the library), you just have to do
+to build the example above, just invoke: `make examples`.
-something like `gcc file.c -I include/ -o file -pthread libws.a`

 ## SSL/TLS Support
 wsServer does not currently support encryption.
 However, it is possible to use it in conjunction